capejs/capejs/content/tutorials/capejs_primer/12_creating_new_task.md

 title: "Creating new task - Cape.JS Primer"
 ---

-On this lecture, we run the function to add the form of new added task to the database on [the pvevious lecture](../11_form_for_new_task).
+On this lecture, we implement the functionality to add a task from the form we made on [the pvevious lecture](../11_form_for_new_task).

 ----